7 Plus Exam Preparation in London

 Passing the 7 Plus exam requires parental commitment, child resilience and an education partner with deep knowledge of the exams and how to get children to the required standard.
-We have an exceptional track record of getting children to pass exams for schools such as Highgate, Westminster Under, City Junior, Alleyn's, DUCKS, UCS, NLCS and others.
-We have teachers with a proven track record and we supplement this with a comprehensive pedagogy and a programme to support your child.
-We go beyond simply giving your a capable tutor and instead take you child and you on a comprehensive journey to de-risk the process and ensure the best chance of success.
+We have an exceptional track record of getting children to pass 7 Plus exams for schools such as Highgate, Westminster Under, City Junior, Alleyn’s, Dulwich College, UCS, NLCS and others.

 Our aptitude testing is done at home, online with technical support from the parent.
 You get a detailed report and a consultation with us.
 This costs £500.